Germany sees Iran sanctions in place until January at least

-TEHRAN Germany's foreign minister said on Sunday sanctions against Iran would likely remain in place until at least January as world powers wait to see whether Tehran sticks to its commitments under a plan to curb its nuclear program.
+TEHRAN Oct 18 Germany's foreign minister said on Sunday sanctions against Iran would likely remain in place until at least January as world powers wait to see whether Tehran sticks to its commitments under a plan to curb its nuclear programme.

 But Germany's Frank-Walter Steinmeier said Iran must show evidence it is complying with the deal before the sanctions can be lifted.